python/cpython/Lib/idlelib/idle_test/README.txt

 and the last three exclude lines, to exclude things peculiar to IDLE that are not executed during tests.

-A script like the following cover.bat is very handy.
+A script like the following cover.bat (for Windows) is very handy.
 ---
 @echo off
 rem Usage: cover filename [test_ suffix] # proper case required by coverage